dborisenko/dborisenko.github.io/_posts/2016-01-30-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 tags: [akka, cluster, microservice, decomposition]
 categories: [microservice, akka-cluster]
 ---
 By this post I would like to start series of articles about designing and implementing microservices on top of Akka Cluster.
 All the following is my personal thought, based on my experience.
-These records are attempt to systematize my knoledge and experience on a specific domain.
+These records are attempt to systematize my knowledge and experience on a specific domain.
 I'm writing them mostly for myself to keep something in mind and avoid some issues in a future.

 #The Monolith